Home idle load

 Home idle load is the continuous residential electric energy consumption as measured by smart meters.
 It differs from standby power (loads) in that it includes energy consumption by devices that cycle on and off within the hourly period of standard smart meters (such as fridges, aquarium heaters, wine coolers, etc.).
 As such, home idle loads can be measured accurately by smart meters.
-According to Stanford Sustainable Systems Lab, home idle load constitutes an average of 32% of household electricity consumption in the U.S.
+As at 2014, home idle load constituted an average of 32% of household electricity consumption in the U.S.

 Type of devices

 The primary categories of devices that contribute to Home Idle Load include: